libxml-raku/LibXML-raku/doc/Reader.md

     Moves the position to the next node in the stream, exposing its properties.

-    Returns 1 if the node was read successfully, 0 if there is no more nodes to read, or -1 in case of error
+    Returns True if the node was read successfully, False if there is no more nodes to read, or Failure in case of error

   * readAttributeValue()

     Parses an attribute value into one or more Text and EntityReference nodes.

-    Returns 1 in case of success, 0 if the reader was not positioned on an attribute node or all the attribute values have been read, or -1 in case of error.
+    Returns True in case of success, False if the reader was not positioned on an attribute node or all the attribute values have been read, or Failure in case of error.

   * readState()